nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Download the latest `expresslibrary-{version_num}.jar` from [here](https://github.com/AY2223S2-CS2103T-T12-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your ExpressLibrary.

-1. Open a command terminal, `cd` into the folder you put the .jar file in, and use the `java -jar expresslibrary-{version_num}.jar` command to run the application (note: double-clicking to open the jar file may lead to issues with saved data).<br>

 1. Create a new folder in a convenient location on your computer.

 1. Move the `.jar` file into the new folder.